Skyscanner/backpack-foundations/README.md

 These specifc packages target any tokens that are only applicable to them, e.g. breakpoints for web or elevations for Android.

-These packages inherit the `bpk-common` tokens and export them through each `aliases.json` file, so they can be added to the platform alongside their specific tokens.
+These packages inherit the `bpk-foundations-common` tokens and export them through each `aliases.json` file, so they can be added to the platform alongside their specific tokens.

 ### `bpk-svgs`